jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

 [Mosiah 1-3](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-home-and-church-book-of-mormon-2024/17?lang=eng)

-## Logistic Regression and Decision Trees
+## AI and ML fun
+AI and its foundation ML are found in Mosiah.
 King Benjamin is setting up a Logistic Regression concept.
-The binary outcome King Benjamin is emphasizing the difference between knowing and not knowing God's mysteries.
+The binary outcome is that King Benjamin is emphasizing the difference between knowing and not knowing God's mysteries.

 > Mosiah 1:3: Without the scriptures, we would be ignorant of God's mysteries.